 From the time we are little girls, it is assumed and even expected that when we get married, we will take on our husband’s last name.
 How many times have you doodled your name with your high school crush’s last name surrounded by a big puffy heart?
 School crushes, celebrity crushes, you name it.
 I did it just as much as everyone else, but when the time came to decide whether to take on my husband’s name or not, I went against my middle and high school doodlings and chose not to.

 While it’s a time-honored tradition that has been carried out for millennia, over the past couple of decades, more and more women have been shaking that particular apple cart.
-In fact, about a quarter of my friends and all of the women in my family since my grandmother have kept their maiden names.
-Funny enough, though, my now 91-year-old grandmother recently told me that if given the opportunity to do it all over again, she may not have changed her name.
+About a quarter of my friends and all of the women in my family have kept their maiden names.
+Funny enough, though, my now 91-year-old grandmother recently told me that if she could to do it all over again, she may not have changed her name.
 I must admit that given her generation, I was surprised by this.

 But why the shift?
 Why are more and more women choosing to move away from tradition?

-WHY DO SOME WOMEN CHOOSE NOT TO TAKE THEIR HUSBAND’S LAST NAME?
+WHY DO SOME WOMEN CHOOSE TO KEEP THEIR MAIDEN NAME?

 MY NAME IS MY IDENTITY

 Not taking my husband’s family name doesn’t mean that I am snubbing his family or am less committed to our marriage, but his name isn’t my name.
 His heritage isn’t my heritage.
 His name isn’t my family name; it’s his.
-The people who carried his name before him don’t tell my story, they tell his story.
-Because of this, it felt strange to me to take on another name that I didn’t have an attachment to.
+The people who carried his name before him don’t tell my story; they tell his story.
+It felt strange to me to take on a name that I didn’t have an attachment to.

-Thankfully, my husband never batted an eyelash when I decided to keep my name.
-He knew long before we got married that I most likely would and he never let it bother him.
+Thankfully, my husband never batted an eyelash when I decided to keep my maiden name.
+He knew long before we got married that I most likely would, and he never let it bother him.